TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 They're also naturally water-repellant, meaning they need washing less often.
 If you're a new parent, you'll know how fast the washing piles up, so this is a major bonus!

-Nui does toddler clothing also - sizes run from newborn to 4yo.
-So Alfie has a few more years of softness to look forward to.
+Nui also makes toddler clothing in sizes from newborn to 4yo.
+So when your baby outgrows their first outfit, they still have a few more years of softness to look forward to.

 ✔ Breathable